Console Subsystem

 struct console_operations_t

-Callbacks provided by higher level console abstractions.
+Callbacks provided by console drivers to higher-level components.

 These callbacks provide other parts of the system with means of, e.g., writing text to a console.
 The callbacks have to be implemented by the respective console frontend.
 They can be used, for instance, in printk to output text to the screen.

-This data structure and the callbacks defined in it are based on from the Linux kernel (as of 6.17.5).
+This data structure and the callbacks defined in it are based on struct console from the Linux kernel (as of 6.17.5).
 They are adapted and simplified and may long have diverged in order to make tomOSii a prototypical teaching operating system.

 Public Members